dziesig/table_plus_index/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+I have tested this gem extensively using a local test application (the original code has been in use since 2011).
+I have attempted to incorporate tests in the gem itself, but the test requires me to include almost the entire test application in the gem, increasing its size by hundreds of times and still giving me circular dependencies.
+I would appreciate any help in putting reasonable tests in the gem.